 There's a bit of a stigma attached to both recycled and refurbished golf balls.
-While that stigma may be valid particularly against the refurbished balls but there's a bit more to it.
+While that stigma may be valid particularly against the refurbished balls, there's a bit more to it.

 We'll dive into the issue together in this article and we'll take a look at

 - What's the difference between refurbished and recycled?